iammathew/SAJSON/README.md

 This format is used by some of Alim Gumi games like Brave Frontier.
 This project was built in order to reproduce some of the animations in the game.

-Note: Battle Effects and UI Animations don't work with this converter.
-I suspect Alim made some changes to Super Animation for those kind of effects.
+Battle Effects and UI Animations use a slightly different format and require the `--effect` flag to be passed in, in order to be parsed correctly.

 ## Credits
 - [Raymondlu](https://github.com/raymondlu) for creating Super Animation and the parser implementation